IvanVenkov712/QuantReplay/README.md

 `T+1` open.
 See the [Strategy reference](docs/strategies.md) for each strategy's warm-up and signal rules under this timing model.

+### Backtest results

+`BacktestEngine.run()` returns a cached `BacktestResult` containing the traded symbol, the cash captured when the engine was created, chronological per-candle records, successful trades produced by that run, and every attempted order execution, including rejections.

+Each `BacktestRecord` retains the original `Candle`, the signal generated from that candle, and an end-of-candle `PortfolioSnapshot`.
+The snapshot separates cash, position quantities, and total portfolio value.
+It is valued with the current candle's close after any pending order has executed at that candle's open. `BacktestRecord.market_value` is the value of all open positions and is calculated as total portfolio value minus cash.

+Trade history belongs to the result rather than the broker.
+Only successful executions create entries in `result.trades`; rejected attempts remain in `result.order_executions` with no trade.

 The broker is long-only.
 Overnight price gaps affect all-in and percentage order quantities because sizing happens at the execution open.
 Fixed-size orders can be rejected when cash or shares are insufficient.